obsidianmd/obsidian-help/en/Linking notes and files/Embed files.md

 ---
 aliases:
   - How to/Embed files
+  - Linking notes and files/Embedding files
 ---

 Learn how you can embed other notes and media into your notes.
 By embedding files in your notes, you can reuse content across your vault.